yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-node/08-edge-cropping/README.md

 So far there have been no edges in the graph, but if we add one, we notice that the edge won’t start/end at the custom outline, but rather at the boundaries of the node itself.

-To crop edges correctly at the node outline, we override `getOutline`, which returns a suitable [GeneralPath](https://docs.yworks.com/yfileshtml/#/api/GeneralPath) representing the node outline.
+To crop edges correctly at the node outline, we override [getOutline](https://docs.yworks.com/yfileshtml/api/NodeStyleBase#getOutline), which returns a suitable [GeneralPath](https://docs.yworks.com/yfileshtml/api/GeneralPath) representing the node outline.

 ```
 protected getOutline(node: INode): GeneralPath | null {